01-Quantum/ai-marketpace/demo-pages/README.md

 ## Slide 7 — Why it matters & where it goes (0:30)

 **Say:**
+- This is a round-trip end-to-end encrypted AI operation from the confidential user data to AI inference to the encrypted answer, final the answer decrypted by the user.
 - Model owner never saw the confidential plaintext user data.
 Data owner never shipped raw data.
 Result is verifiable.
 - The same pattern extends beyond fraud scoring to **LLM policy decisions** — deciding whether a request is allowed, classifying risk, or gating an action — **without exposing the prompt, the features, or the policy itself**.
 - Architecture scales to **multiple enclaves per organization**: encryption and decryption stay local to each org; only ciphertext crosses the boundary.